rosadavi/acaiteria/README.md

 # acaiteria
  Açaí do Rosa.
-Vendas de açaí e cupuaçu.
+Projeto de venda de acai e cupuacu, feito como atividade avaliativa no SENAI - DF.